sebastianbergmann/phpunit-documentation-english/src/database.rst

         <guestbook />
     </dataset>

-The handling of NULL values with the flat xml dataset is tedious.
-A NULL value is different than an empty string value in almost any database (Oracle being an exception), something that is difficult to describe in the flat xml format.
+The handling of NULL values with the flat XML dataset is tedious.
+A NULL value is different than an empty string value in almost any database (Oracle being an exception), something that is difficult to describe in the flat XML format.
 You can represent a NULL's value by omitting the attribute from the row specification.
 If our guestbook would allow anonymous entries represented by a NULL value in the user column, a hypothetical state of the guestbook table